Boeing jetliner that suffered inflight blowout was restricted because of concern over warning light

 “I’ve been looking at the flight track, I was looking at the winds,” he said.
 “I’ve been trying to focus on wooded areas.”

+One of the pilots declared an emergency and asked for clearance to descend to 10,000 feet (3 kilometers), where the air would be rich enough for passengers to breathe without oxygen masks.

-Videos posted by passengers online showed a gaping hole where the paneled-over exit had been and passengers wearing masks.
+Videos posted online by passengers showed a gaping hole where the paneled-over door had been.
 They applauded when the plane landed safely about 13 minutes after the blowout.
-Firefighters then came down the aisle, asking passengers to remain in their seats as they treated the injured.
+Firefighters came down the aisle, asking passengers to remain in their seats as they treated the injured.

 It was extremely lucky that the airplane had not yet reached cruising altitude, when passengers and flight attendants might be walking around the cabin, Homendy said.